zappascout/devil_notes-sources/docs/notes_9_devil.md

 left of it, until, like a schooner sailing off the western edge of a map, it would end up in the East and seem weirdly conservative.
-I still remember the day he came in raving about this new thing called Linux, which would undermine the corporate overlords at Microsoft and Apple and return computing to the masses . . .
+I still remember the day he came in raving about this new thing called Linux, which would undermine the corporate overlords at Microsoft and return computing to the masses . . .
-    And of course I had no idea what he was talking about.
-The most enthusiastic early inhabitants of cyberspace and the PC revolution in the UK were the self-styled "Zippies," or "hippies with computers," of the club scene: one of the earliest pieces of writing I did for a national newspaper was about the first public demonstration of the internet at Megatripolis, the weekly trance-techno night at the Heaven
+    And of course I didn't quite undestand his excitement at the time.
+The most enthusiastic early inhabitants of cyberspace and the PC revolution in the UK were the self-styled "Zippies" (meaning "hippies with computers") of the club scene: one of the earliest pieces of writing I did for a national newspaper was about the first public demonstration of the internet at Megatripolis, the weekly trance-techno night at the Heaven